 Colby's story is not an outlier.
-The Representative includes the stories of 14 additional children in the report who were subjected to harm that has either caused life-altering injury or death.
-The report notes that that in 2023/24 the Office received 6,437 reports of deaths and injuries impacting young people in care or receiving reviewable government services, with close to 3,000 of these meeting the criteria for critical injuries and deaths that are within RCY's mandate for reviews and investigations.
+The Representative includes the stories of 14 additional children in the report who were subjected to harm that has either caused life-altering harm or death.
+The report notes that that in 2023/24 the Office received 6,437 reports of deaths and injuries impacting young people in care or receiving reviewable government services, with close to 3,000 of these meeting the criteria for critical injuries and deaths that are within the office's mandate for reviews and investigations.

-"These numbers are far, far too high," said Charlesworth.
+"These numbers, are far, far too high," said Charlesworth.
 "The system we have now was designed 50 years ago and it is incapable of addressing the complexities that young people and their families are experiencing today.
 It is a colonial, siloed, rigid, discriminatory and vastly under-resourced system that does not enable those working within it to do the kind of work that most know needs to be done.
 It is time to think differently, act differently and feel differently in our work with young people."

-The report includes a systemic review of key themes that were prevalent in Colby's life, and the lives of many young people who have been injured or died while receiving government services.
+The report includes a systemic review of key themes that were prevalent in Colby's life, and the lives of many of the incidents of injuries and deaths of young people receiving government services that are reported to RCY.
 Areas highlighted in the report include inequities and a lack of oversight in family caregiving arrangements, significant weaknesses in interagency collaboration and communication, the impact of inadequate family supports and early prevention resources and the risks of confusion over lines of accountability as Nations transition to having jurisdiction over their own child welfare systems.